-The European power sector is undergoing a period of rapid transformation.
+The European energy sector is undergoing a period of rapid transformation away from fossil dependency.
 Power generation has become progressively more decarbonised, distributed and renewable.
-Wind power and solar photovoltaics have formed part of this trend and will continue to dominate in the future.
-As these sources increase in market share, so too will the volatility of the power system supply-side.
+Wind power and solar photovoltaics have been part of this trend and will continue to dominate in the future, although other options such as hydrogen are considered to decarbonise hard-to-electrify sectors such as heavy industrial processes, aviation and maritime transport.
+As the renewable sources increase in market share, so will the volatility of the supply side of the power system.
 In parallel, power systems are increasingly digitalised and interconnected with other sectors and infrastructure.
 Information Communication Technologies (ICT) have opened new possibilities in the active management of power systems and strengthened the ability of the demand side to react to changes to the price of electricity.
 Standards offer the technical foundation for this transition.
-Our goal is to ensure a clean, smart and secure power system.
+Our goal is to ensure a clean, smart and secure energy system.